 • Long-term land lease of up to 75 years

-Apply for governmental permits and registrations
+Apply for government permits and registrations

 If the business will operate as a sole proprietorship, you need to register your business name with the Department of Trade and Industry (DTI).
 On the other hand, you must register with the Securities and Exchange Commission (SEC) if your company will be incorporated as a corporation, partnership, or association in the Philippines.